PatoK55/stock_market/README.md

 # Project in the Stock Market field

-1. Step: API for Historical and Real-time Data and financial news (sentiment analysis data)
+Analyzing stocks with the help of deep learning and sentiment analysis